From princes to undertakers, Norway's motorists go electric

 While the Nordic country is the biggest oil producer in Western Europe, it is officially aiming for all new cars sold to be zero emission by 2025.

-"There are of course some challenges but it's definitely possible," Ms Bu says.
+"There are of course some challenges, but it's definitely possible," says Ms Christina Bu, secretary-general of the Norwegian EV (electric vehicle) Association.

 To meet that goal, Norway will have to switch into higher gear for its recharging infrastructure, setting up stations along motorways, in rural zones and private parking lots, she notes.